dolphinoracle/apt-notifier/README.md

 apt-notifier
 ============

-Notifier program for updates for MEPIS, MX and antiX
+Notifier program for updates for MX and antiX